AlibabaCloudDocs/cfw/intl.en-US/FAQ/Protection scope of Cloud Firewall.md

 -   Cloud Firewall can protect only traffic between VPCs that are connected by using Express Connect in the same region.
 It cannot protect traffic between a VPC and a Virtual Border Router \(VBR\) that are connected by using Express Connect.
 -   Cloud Firewall can protect traffic between two VPCs in different regions, as well as a VPC and a VBR, that are connected by using a CEN.

 **Note:** If you need Cloud Firewall to protect traffic between two VPCs in different regions, or between a VPC and a VBR, migrate the traffic of Express Connect to a CEN.
-For more information, see [t630439.md\#]().
+For more information, see [Migrate a VPC from a peering connection to a CEN instance]().

 ## Why does Cloud Firewall provide three types of firewalls?

 Cloud Firewall provides three types of firewalls: Internet firewall, VPC firewall, and internal firewall.

 The Internet firewall is deployed at the boundary of the Internet to manage public IP addresses.
-Internal firewalls works in the same way as security groups to manage communications between ECS instances.
+Internal firewalls work in the same way as security groups to manage communications between ECS instances.
 The following figure shows how the Internet firewall and internal firewalls work and where they are deployed in the network topology.

 ![Internet firewall and internal firewalls](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7681329951/p38798.png)